bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/data-plane-osd-cluster-options.md

     region: us-east-1
     multi_az: true
     schedulable: true # change this to false if you do not want the cluster to be schedulable
-    kafka_instance_limit: 2 # change this to match any value of configuration
+    dinosaur_instance_limit: 2 # change this to match any value of configuration
     supported_instance_type: "standard,eval" # could be "eval", "standard" or both i.e "standard,eval" or "eval,standard".
 Defaults to "standard,eval" if not set
 ```
 ### Connecting to a standalone cluster

-kas-fleet-manager allows provisioning of kafkas in an already preexisting standalone dataplane cluster.
+fleet-manager allows provisioning of dinosaurs in an already preexisting standalone dataplane cluster.
 To do so, add the standalone cluster in the [dataplane-cluster-configuration.yaml](../config/dataplane-cluster-configuration.yaml) giving the:
  - `name` of the kubeconfig context to use.
 This option is required and it has to be an existing name of a context in kubeconfig
  - `provider_type` must be set to `standalone`.
 This is required to indicate that we are using a standalone
- - `cluster_dns` This will be used to build kafka bootstrap url and to communicate with clusters e.g `apps.example.dns.com`.
+ - `cluster_dns` This will be used to build dinosaur bootstrap url and to communicate with clusters e.g `apps.example.dns.com`.
 This option is required.
  - `cloud_provider` the cloud provider where the standalone cluster is provisioned in
  - `region` the cloud region where the standalone cluster is provisioned
  - ... rest of the options

 > NOTE: `kubeconfig` path can be configured via the `--kubeconfig` CLI flag.
 Otherwise is defaults to `$HOME/.kube/config`

-> NOTE: [OLM](https://github.com/operator-framework/operator-lifecycle-manager#installation) in the destination standalone cluster/s is a prerequisite to be able to install strimzi and kas-fleetshard operators
+> NOTE: [OLM](https://github.com/operator-framework/operator-lifecycle-manager#installation) in the destination standalone cluster/s is a prerequisite to be able to install strimzi and fleetshard operators

 ## Configuring OSD Cluster Creation and AutoScaling